 As an IUCRC, CITeRs organization guarantees this coupling.
 Each of CITeRs fee paying affiliates have voting membership on its Affiliate Advisory Board.
 This group meets twice yearly at Center meetings in the spring and fall to review and evolve the research portfolio of the Center funded by the collective affiliate dollar pool and provide input on policy and other Center matters.
 Affiliates serve as research project monitors and derive a spectrum of direct research benefits from their affiliation with the Center, as well as the ability to develop professional relationships with and effectively recruit students to their organizations.

 Initial discussions and planning for CITeR began in the late 1990s.
 A planning grant was received from theNSF in 2000 and a Planning Conference was held in April 2001 that established the initial research, policies, and membership with which application for IUCRC status was made.
 CITeR was funded for its first 5 years of operation as an I/UCRC in December of 2001.
 The Center was renewed after external peer review for a second 5 years of operation in December 2006.
 The University of Arizona came on as a formal IUCRC Site of CITeR in spring of 2007 after their successful completion of the NSF proposal and peer review process.
+They retired as a site in 2016.
 Clarkson University, lead I/UCRC site since 2011, focuses on biometric vulnerabilities and intelligence.
 University at Buffalo joined in 2013 with focus on traditional and soft biometrics, fusion, cryptography, and mobile applications.
+Michigan State University has been a partner since CITeR was founded in 2001 and became a site in 2019.
+IDIAP become CITeR’s first international site in 2019.
 Each CITeR University site maintains interdisciplinary collaborative partnerships with other academic institutions to effectively respond to affiliate research needs.